johansettlin/java-faker/README.md

 [![License](http://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 This library is a port of Ruby's [faker](https://github.com/stympy/faker) gem (as well as Perl's Data::Faker library) that generates fake data.
-It's useful when you're developing a new project and need some pretty data for showcase.
+It's useful when you're developing a new project and need some pretty data for showcase.  dd

 Usage
 -----